dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0901.md

 6 Wolfram (2002).

 7 In April 2016, Scientific American magazine reported on a symposium of physicists and philosophers discussing the whole-world-is-computer hypothesis, giving the impression that they take more delight in entertaining themselves with the hypothesis than in the hypothesis itself.
-See https://www.scientificamerican.com/article/are-we-living-in-a-computer-simulation/.
+See [Are We Living in a Computer Simulation? - Scientific American](https://www.scientificamerican.com/article/are-we-living-in-a-computer-simulation/).

 ## 9.7 Ideological Fights over What Should Be Taught